Alessandro Di Battista wants to return with Conte: the rumors of a peace at 5S

 Maybe you want to join the Laurentino 38 neighborhood committee and harangue the world from there?

 It is obvious that what he says Di Battista is not convincing.
-The very nice words he had for Conte and the determination with which he denied any hypothesis of a new Movement with Casaleggio can instead lead us to think that the games for the nominations are not yet done.
+Precisely the beautiful words he had for Conte and the determination with which he denied any hypothesis of a new Movement with Casaleggio may instead suggest that the games for the nominations are not yet done.

 Indeed, the silence that Dibba cultivates these days with admirable dedication suggests something else.
 These are just hypotheses for charity.
 But the doubt comes.